jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 console.log( d, w );				// undefined undefined
 ```

-This behavior follows symmetrically from the earlier stated *`undefined` is missing* principle.
+This behavior follows symmetrically from the earlier stated "`undefined` is missing" principle.

-We examined the `...` operator earlier in this Chapter, and saw that it can sometimes be used to spread an array value out into its separate values, and sometimes it can be used to do the opposite: to gather a set of values together into an array.
+We examined the `...` operator earlier in this chapter, and saw that it can sometimes be used to spread an array value out into its separate values, and sometimes it can be used to do the opposite: to gather a set of values together into an array.

 In addition to the gather/rest usage in function declarations, `...` can perform the same behavior in destructuring assignments.
 To illustrate, let's recall a snippet from earlier in this chapter: